 Tip #8: Don’t Forget to Take Pictures – Make sure you learn something

 CES is a great event and showcases new and amazing technology each year.
 While you might be attending the event for many different reasons, don’t forget to take time to smell the roses and take some pictures.
-Make sure you come away from the event with some new learnings to tell you boss along with same great swag to share at the office.
+Make sure you come away from the event with some new learnings to tell your boss along with some great swag to share at the office.

 Download our CES Survival Guide for on-the-go tips or take a look the below for a quick read while on the plane!

 Find more industry news and event information on our blog.